DennisJensen95/household-power/README.md

 ```

 This can save you a lot of money if you are running with a high fixed price and
 not using power in the busy hours.
+As you can see above I can save 500 DKK per
+month with a variable price arrangement.